ao/Serengeti/README.md

 Then simply run `java -jar ADD.jar`

 ## Build it yourself?
-Yes, of course you can.
+Yes, of course you can!

 ```
 git clone https://github.com/ao/ADD.git